imooger/imooger.github.io/docs.md

 Adix documentation has been split into categories to make it easier to navigate through the various features.

+{% include notification.html
+message="
+Adix is a package for Jupyter notebook or Google's colab notebook.
+It is a visual wrapper for dataframes.
+It currently works with Pandas dataframes.
+"
+status="is-warning"
+icon="fas fa-rocket"
+%}

 ## Guides

 Discover how to explore your datasets with ADIX through a selection of guides and notebooks.